 When taking MAOIs, there is the risk of a life-threatening side effect, called serotonin syndrome.
 This occurs when MAOIs interact with other antidepressant medicines, such as serotonin reuptake inhibitors (SSRIs) and tricyclic antidepressants (TCAs).
 In serotonin syndrome, levels of serotonin in the brain get dangerously high.
 This can cause confusion, hallucinations,

-seizures, and other symptoms.
+, and other symptoms.
 This is an emergency.
 To avoid interactions, it is generally recommended to wait 2-5 weeks before stopping MAOIs and starting another antidepressant.
 Ask your doctor about the specific medicine you are taking.

 Because of the risk of serious reactions, there are also dietary restrictions when taking MAOIs.
 Avoid eating foods with high tyramine content.
 Tyramine is an amino acid that helps regulate blood pressure.
 If you have too much tyramine and are taking MAOIs, your blood pressure may become dangerously high.
 This is called hypertensive crisis.
 In some cases, this can lead to a

-stroke.
+.
 Examples of foods with high tyramine content include:

 CheeseAlcoholOrgan meatsNutsPeanut butterFava beansOnionsAvocadosCanned figsChocolateExcessive amounts of caffeineFoods containing monosodium glutamate (MSG)Foods that are pickled, marinated, smoked, cured, or fermented

 Ask your doctor for a complete list of foods and drinks to avoid.

 During therapy, your doctor will monitor your heart rate, blood pressure, liver and kidney functions, and worsening depression, including increased suicide risk.
 MAOIs should be used with caution in the elderly and those with liver and kidney diseases.